circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 ```
 {% endraw %}

-With orbs it is possible to write parameterized configuration once and utilize it across multiple similar projects.
+With orbs, it is possible to write a parameterized configuration once and utilize it across multiple similar projects.

 ## The Orb Registry